 Later in the book, Taylor encourages the reader to find strategies for quieting the left brain “storyteller” who plants drama and trauma in ceaseless chatter and negativity, and to nurture the “right mind” for the sake of self, humanity, and the planet.

-Bill came across Jill Taylor's remarkable talk on TED.
-Knowing my interest in the brain (having had two debilitating but fascinating brain events in my own life) he shared it with me.
-And I pass it on to you, as it seems to me to compliment the self-guided retreat on the present moment and gratitude in this week's web-post.
+Enjoy Jill Taylor's remarkable TED Talk.
+It seems to me to compliment the self-guided retreat on the present moment and gratitude in this week's web-post.